Luke’s Journey Autism Fund

 How can I make a donation to help fund Luke’s Journey Autism Fund?

-There are many ways that you can help support Luke’s Journey Autism Fund.
+There are multiples ways you can help support Luke’s Journey Autism Fund.

-- Make a donation online through our website.
-You can direct funds to any program that you would like including Luke’s Journey Fund.
+- Make a donation online through our Autism Empowerment website.
+You can direct funds to any program that you would like including Luke’s Journey Autism Fund.

 c/o Luke’s Journey Autism Fund